REVIEW: Arguably the

 Kung-Fu is an old school 8-bit video game where the main character, named

 Oolong, fights against various martial arts masters.
-This game originated
+Yie Ar King-Fu originated

-as an arcade machine and was subsequently widely ported to platforms including
+as an arcade machine in 1985 and was later ported to platforms including

 the MSX, NES, Commodore 64 and ZX Spectrum.
 Yie Ar Kung-Fu was released